 - Click here to read a conversation introducing this section

-Tim Peacemaker: Well, I’m convinced that biblical eldership is God’s way for church leadership, and so are a few others in leadership.
-But, some reject the idea.
-How can I convince them that this is biblical?
-Should I call for a vote?Paul Mentor: Great questions, Tim.
-First off, I’d urge you to put unity at the top of or your priority list.
-As important as biblical eldership is, it is not a good trade if the cost of pursuing it destroys the church.
-Many fine pastor-led churches accomplish great things for the Lord.
-BE is not one of the fundamentals of the faith worth dividing the church over.Tim: Thanks, that’s a good reminder.
-I guess I have been studying this subject for so long now, I’ve gotten a bit out of balance.
-Having said that, I still think pursuing BE is what God would have for us and our church.Paul: It’s good to keep things in perspective.
-Your outward show of commitment to the unity of the church will be coupled with your love for God’s people – and this will communicate volumes to those you are trying to influence toward BE.Tim: I sure hope so.
-We do have in place a method for making decisions: a motion carries if voted in favor by 3/4 of the board.
-I think we can get close to that if I call in a few favors.Paul: Whoa, slow down.
-You don’t want to approach this like a politician—that would be like taking a wrecking ball to your church building—it is bound to create a lingering conflict.Tim: What do you mean?
+Tim Boarder: Well, I’m convinced that biblical eldership is God’s way for church leadership, but I have some questions.
+Our church of 500 members has had a pastor-hierarchy model for thirty years, but we are in-between pastors at the present.
+The way we have been doing leadership hasn’t been working too well, and most of the ruling board have been kicking around the idea of biblical eldership for some time.
+Now seems a good time to investigate this further before we go out and find another pastor.Paul Mentor: Great thinking, Tim!
+You are right, this is a great time for you to be working through this—for a number of reasons.Tim: Well, I’m going to call a meeting of the board and get started.
+No time to waste in turning this church around!Paul: Whoa, slow down.
+You don’t want to approach this like a wrecking ball and create a lot of misunderstanding or mistrust.Tim: What do you mean?
 Don’t all great leaders “charge ahead where no one dare go?”Paul: When it comes to changing the leadership structure in a church, you could easily end up shooting yourself in the foot.Tim: Hmm, I don’t want that to happen.
-Well then, what’s the first step?Paul: Glad you asked.
-The first step is for you to examine your motives.Tim: That’s obvious, I want to convince our governing board and the congregation to go with a biblical eldership model of leadership.Paul: That may be the goal, but why do you want to see this happen?
+Well, then, what’s the first step?Paul: Glad you asked.
+The first step is for you to examine your motive.Tim: That’s obvious, I want to convince our church to go with a biblical eldership model of leadership.Paul: That may be the goal, but why do you want to see this happen?
 Your motive will affect how you communicate BE to others.
-Actually, there can be a mix of motives, and it is good to sort these out because they can affect your efforts in different ways.
+Actually, there can be a mix of motives and it is good to sort these out, because they can affect your efforts in different ways.
 Some good motives are: love for the people, honoring God, commitment to Scripture—things like that.
 But it is also possible to be motivated by a mix of frustration, power struggles, pride, insecurity and many other things.Tim: Wow, this could get complicated.
-How do I begin sorting through it all?Paul: Another great question – all great leaders know how to ask good questions and are willing to listen.
+How do I begin sorting through it all?Paul: Another great question – all great leaders know how to ask good questions and are willing to accept help.
 Here’s where we can help you.
 Read on.

-The place to begin is to examine your own motivations, to discern not only the obvious ones, but also the “hidden things of the heart.”
+The place to begin is to examine your motivations, to discern not only the obvious ones, but also the “hidden things of the heart.”
 It is the not-so obvious ones that can trip you up.
-After that we will introduce to you some helpful advice for influencing the leadership of your church with the BE concept.
+For this, continue on to the next section, “Board’s Motivation” where we will walk you through a few steps.